Recording your screen on a Chromebook is a powerful way to teach and observe student learning.

 Built-in ChromeOS Screen Recorder

 You no longer need an extension to record your Chromebook screen!
-Google released a native screen recorder with v89 of ChromeOS.
+All Chromebooks come preinstalled with a GREAT, native screen capture and recording tool.

 To take a quick screen shot or screencast, press Ctr + Alt + Switcher (the funky key above the number 6 on your keyboard).